Madras High Court Stays IT Rules

 At this hearing the Union sought to stay the proceedings in the High Courts be halted while the Supreme Court decides on the transfer petitions.
 The Bench refused this prayer.

-Hence, various High Courts continue to hear these challenges and the High Courts of Kerala, Bombay and Madras have issued interim orders barring the government from taking action against non-compliance with the rules.
+Hence, various High Courts continue to hear these challenges.
+The High Courts of Kerala, Bombay and Madras have issued interim orders barring the government from taking action against non-compliance with the rules.

 In this post, we discuss the order passed by the Madras High Court.